DavidJCobb/DovahKit/native/src/DovahKit/editor/subsystems/worldinput/_docs/spec.md

 A conflict is present if there is any overlap between the potentially conflicting input controls from the Hold bind, and the potentially conflicting input controls from the Press bind.
 The input controls among this overlap are <dfn>mutually conflicting keys</dfn>.

+##### Hold nodes with range constraints win if the ranges are active
+Consider the following binds:

+* Press LMB
+* Hold LMB :: Mouse Move

+The former bind defines an action that should occur when the user clicks, while the latter bind defines a click-and-drag operation.
+If the Press-delays-Hold conflict resolution kicks in here, then all drag operations will be delayed if there is also an action on the same mouse button.
+This generalizes to any device that has pointer-like behaviors.

+For this reason, if a conflicting Hold node's input sequence has a [range constraint](#range-constraint), and that constraint is satisfied, then the Hold node automatically wins the conflict.
+If in that situation the Hold node is already being delayed by Press-delays-Hold conflict resolution, then the delay stops early and the Hold node is retroamended to have won the conflict.

 ##### Advancing past all conflicting keys indefinitely delays the Hold node
 Consider the following binds: